East Boldre residents have been busy pulling off two successful fundraising events over two weekends in 2013.

 The two day exhibition over the Spring Bank Holiday weekend drew in a steady stream of visitors on both days.
 And the following Sunday, villagers laid on refreshments and an exhibition for the Southampton and New Forest MG Owners Club who were touring the forest and calling at the twelve New Forest wartime airfields.

-The village hall was built as the Officers' Mess for the WW1 Royal Flying Corps Training School at East Boldre.
+The village hall was built as the YMCA Concert Hall for the WW1 Royal Flying Corps Training School at East Boldre.
 Its direct link with the forest's airfields and its permanent gallery of historical photographs made it an obvious pit stop for the MGs' tour.
 Over 100 cars of all ages called in to enjoy the villagers' hospitality and look at an exhibition of the four local wartime airfields.

 The previous week, on Bank Holiday Saturday and Sunday, East Boldre Village Hall hosted five exhibitions inside the hall while the New Forest Producers' Market set up their stalls on the village green outside.
 Visitors also enjoyed the demonstrations of forest crafts, the collection of vintage tractors and Jim Vardy's steam powered threshing machine.